Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk/client-sdks/index.md

 2. **Assignment**: Once the SDK is initialized, your application code invokes the SDK to assign a variation to an experiment subject.
 This step does not involve any network request.

-3. **Logging**: The SDK logs assignment events to whichever event tracking system you use, for example Segment.
+3. **Logging**: The SDK logs assignment events to whichever event tracking system you use (for example [Segment](https://segment.com/docs/)) using a callback function you provide on SDK initialization.
 The assignment data includes information about the assigned variation and subject.

 ![client-sdk-diagram](../../../../static/img/connecting-data/client-sdk-diagram.png)